-7.1.
+- 7.1.
 Electronic Traffic Pricing.
 Electronic Traffic Pricing (ETP) is an electronic toll collection scheme in which the fee to be paid by drivers depends on the road usage of their vehicles where factors such as the type of roads used and the times of the usage determine the toll.
 To achieve this, for each vehicle detailed time and location information must be collected and processed and the due amount can be calculated with the help of a digital tariff and a road map.
-A number of possible implementation schemes may be considered for this system [15].
-In the centralized approach, all location information is communicated to the pricing authority which computes the fee to be paid based on the received information.
+A number of possible implementation methods may be considered for this scheme [17].
+In the centralized approach all location information is communicated to the pricing authority which computes the fee to be paid based on the received information.
 In the decentralized approach the fee is computed locally on the car via the use of a third trusted entity such as a smart card.
-In the following subsections we consider these approaches and their associated privacy characteristics.
+In the following subsections we consider these approaches and their associated privacy characteristics. - 7.2.

-7.2.
 The centralized approach.
 This approach makes use of on-board equipment (OBE) which computes regularly the geographical position of the car and forwards it to the Pricing Authority (PA).
 To avoid drivers tampering with their OBE and communicating false information, the authorities may perform checks on the spot to confirm that the OBE is reliable.

 We may model this system with the aid of five groups: ETP corresponds to the entirety of the ETP system, Car refers to the car and is divided into the OBE and the GPS subgroups, and PA refers to the pricing authority.
 Note that in our model we simplify the pricing scheme by omitting timing considerations.
 This, however, can be easily extended by the introduction of additional processes for storing timing information as well as the associated actions for storing/communicating the timings of the observations, similarly to the way locations are handled.
+Furthermore, according to this scheme, the car is responsible for frequently (e.g. once a day) sending its collected data log to the authority.
+We abstract away this behavior of the car, by modeling the car sending to the authority m random locations.
+Finally, we point out that in our model we simplify the study to a single car.
+Note that in order to reason about multiple cars we would need to define a distinct group Car_v for each vehicle v.

-As far as types are concerned, we assume the existence of two ground types: $\lambda$ referring to locations and $\phi$ referring to fees.
+As far as types are concerned, we assume the existence of two ground types: λ referring to locations and φ referring to fees.
 Furthermore, we assume the private data types loc and fee and the constant type spotCheck.
-We write $T_l = \text{loc}[\lambda]$ , $T_f = \text{fee}[\phi]$ , $T_c^l = \text{Car}[T_l]$ , $T{etp}^l = \text{ETP}[T_l]$ , $T{pa}^l = \text{PA}[T_l]$ , $T{pa}^f = \text{PA}[T_f]$ and $T{sc} = \text{ETP}[\text{ETP}[T_l]]$ .

-We define the system as follows:
+We write $T_l = loc[\lambda]$, $T_f = fee[\phi]$, $T_c^l = Car[T_l]$, $T{etp}^l = \mathsf{ETP}[T_l], \ T{pa}^l = \mathsf{PA}[T_l], \ T{pa}^f = \mathsf{PA}[T_f] \ \mathrm{and} \ T{sc} = \mathsf{ETP}[\mathsf{ETP}[T_l]].$ We define the system as follows: